PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 ## Dealing With FileChooser

-In most of my programming, I don't use `FileChooser` much at all.
+In most of my programming, I don't use `FileChooser` much at all, but this project and this screen do.
 So I had to grapple with the question of "Where does it go in the MVCI structure?".
 It can be argued that `FileChooser` is a GUI element, and therefore belongs to the View, and that's were I initially placed it.
 But then I ended up with references to `File` objects, and that caused me to look closer at this approach.

 First off, `File` is most distinctly **not** a front end class.
 It seemed worrying to have this data type handled by the GUI code.